opnsense/docs/source/manual/how-tos/caddy.rst

 From now on, Caddy will run as `www` user and group.
 This can be verified by checking the user of the Caddy process.

 ..
-Note:: With this configuration, `Port Forward` (DNAT with PAT) should be used to forward port 80 and 443 to the new alternative HTTP and HTTPS Ports.
+Note:: With this configuration, `Port Forward` (DNAT with PAT - Destination Network Address Translation with Port Address Translation) should be used to forward port 80 and 443 to the new alternative HTTP and HTTPS Ports.
 For IPv6 additional steps could be required.

 Bind Caddy to Interfaces